-‘General Hospital’ Spoilers: Laura & Curtis Get An Eye Full, More Craziness On The Haunted Star
+‘General Hospital’ Spoilers: Laura & Curtis Get An Eyeful, More Craziness On The Haunted Star

 Cassandra will be trying to make a deal with Laura, knowing that she wants to take Valentin Cassadine down.
 It sounds like Laura is tempted, but the spoilers tease that she will turn her down flat.
 How will Valentin react when he finds out that Cassandra is held up in jail?
 Viewers are about to find out quickly because she is expected to give him a jingle to make a deal with him instead.
 She is willing to work with whomever she feels can get her ahead of the game, but the dangerous game she is playing could get her more than she bargained for.

 Valentin has his hands full at the moment.
 As previously indicated by The Inquisitr, Liesl Obrecht has been increasingly bothersome to him with the whole Sasha fiasco.
-Now he has Cassandra in town and she could blow his life up as well.
+Now he has Cassandra in town, and she could blow his life up as well.

 General Hospital airs weekdays on ABC.